nextmv-io/demos/README.md

 # demos

-material for demos referenced in Nextmv blog posts and elsewhere
+This repo contains materials needed to reproduce examples referenced in Nextmv blog posts and elsewhere.